 I sometimes think back and wonder how Mr. Wilkes saw himself.
 Maybe he knew there was more to him than his Physical Body.
 Perhaps he saw himself as something more – as mind or spirit.
 Or perhaps he didn’t think about any of that.
 Maybe he was simply a person who lived life as it came, and went.
 If I could talk to Mr. Wilkes now, I would.
 I wonder what he’d say if I suggested that our medical treatment system needed to start seeing its patients in a new light.
 I wonder what he’d say if I suggested that his body was not merely a physical structure but an energetic structure.”

-Anoop Kumar presents his compelling vision along with practical applications – and he tells stories that bring being human to life.
+Anoop Kumar presents his compelling vision along with practical applications – and he tells wonderful stories about being human.
 His book is filled with observations, ideas, and suggestions about how to go beyond dealing with the problems of the human body to enhancing human “well being”.
 This change begins with redefining the nature of the human body to include more than its physical structures.
 We have mental and energetic bodies as well as the physical one and they are all interconnected.
-Although the physical body often needs the extraordinary accomplishments of modern medicine, when we go beyond our current understanding to include all of what we are, we can have full well being.
+Although the physical body often needs the extraordinary accomplishments of modern medicine, when we go beyond our current understanding to include all of what we are, we can have true well being.

 * * *

 Anoop Kumar is a board-certified emergency physician practicing in the Washington, D.C. area.

 You may contact him at email@example.com.